HadrienG2/spack-based-docker/README.md

 # Recipes for building Docker images using Spack

-## What is this?
+## What is this about?

 HEP software can be hard to build if you dare deviate from the laptop-hostile orthodoxy of RHEL / CentOS.
 But package management systems are here to help.

 This project uses a two-layer packaging structure.
-Build automation is provided by the Spack package manager, which allows you to install HEP software by typing a mere `spack install gaudi@develop +optional`, letting Spack take care of figuring out the missing dependencies and building everything.
+In the first layer, build automation is provided by the Spack package manager, which allows you to install HEP software by typing simple commands like
+`spack install gaudi@develop +optional`, letting Spack take care of figuring out the missing dependencies and building everything.

 Since some HEP software takes a very long time to build, you may want to use pre-built packages.
 For now, these are provided in the form of a stack of Docker